Musashi-Seki Park

-Musashi-Seki Park (武蔵関公園, Musashi-seki-kōen) is a ward-adminstered public park in Nerima Ward, Tokyo, Japan.
-It is located in Sekimachi-Kita 3rd Street.
-It is a famous spot for cherry blossoms, and it has a spring water pond with rentable boats.
-River kingfishers are a common sight in the park, and have become a symbol for the Sekimachi-Kita neighborhood.
+Musashi-Seki Park (武蔵関公園, Musashi-seki-kōen) is a public park administered by Nerima Ward in Tokyo, Japan.
+It is located in Sekimachi-Kita 3-chōme.

+The park is noted for its cherry blossoms and for Fujimi Pond, a spring-fed pond where visitors can rent boats.
+Common kingfishers are frequently observed in the park and have become associated with the Sekimachi-Kita area.